pretix/pretix/doc/api/resources/quotas.rst

                                                                  field).
 release_after_exit                    boolean                    Whether the quota regains capacity as soon as some tickets
                                                                  have been scanned at an exit.
+available                             boolean                    Whether this quota is available.
+Only returned if ``with_availability=true``
+                                                                 is set on the request.
+Do not rely on this value for critical operations, it may be slightly out of date. available_number                      integer                    Number of available tickets.
+Only returned if ``with_availability=true`` is set on the request.
+Do not rely on this value for critical operations, it may be slightly out of date. ``null`` means unlimited.
 ===================================== ========================== =======================================================

 .. versionchanged:: 3.10

    The attribute ``release_after_exit`` has been added.

+.. versionchanged:: 4.1

+    The ``with_availability`` query parameter has been added.

 Endpoints